Vyral/sandy-eagon-blog/toolshed.md

 &nbsp;

-While you're getting your home ready to sell let us know if you need any of the following...
+While you're getting your home ready to sell let us know if you need any of the following…

 * **2 Extension Ladders**
 * **Pressure Washer**